santagaz/forcer/README.md

 But please lets keep this tool simple with only necessary commands and functionality.

 ## System Requirements
-Mac OS or Linux
+OS: Mac OS or Linux

-ruby 2.1.2 or later
+Ruby version: 2.1.2 or later

 ## Installation